jacobkap/crimebythenumbers/docs/subsetting.md

 #> [1] "cat"     "dog"     "gorilla" "buffalo" "lion"    "snake"
 ```

-Here we have made an object called "animals" with a number of different animals in it (we'll explain what it really means to "make an object" soon).
+Here we have made an object called *animals* with a number of different animals in it (we'll explain what it really means to "make an object" soon).
 In R, we will use square brackets `[]` to select specific values in that object, something called "indexing".
 Put a number (or numbers) in the square bracket and it will return the value at that "index".
-The index is just the place number where each value is. "cat" is the first value in "animals" so it is at the first index, "dog" is the second value so it is the second index or index 2. "snake" is our last value and is the 6th value in "animals" so it is index 6 (some languages use "zero indexing" which means the first index is index 0, the second is index 1.
+The index is just the place number where each value is. "cat" is the first value in *animals* so it is at the first index, "dog" is the second value so it is the second index or index 2. "snake" is our last value and is the 6th value in *animals* so it is index 6 (some languages use "zero indexing" which means the first index is index 0, the second is index 1.
 So in our example "cat" would be index 0.
 R does not do that and the first value is index 1, the second is index 2 and so on.).

 The syntax (how the code is written) goes

 `object[index]`

 First we have the object and then we put the square bracket `[]`.
 We need both the object and the `[]` for subsetting to work.
-Let's say we wanted to choose just the "snake" from our "animals" object.
-In normal language we say "I want the 6th value from "animals".
+Let's say we wanted to choose just the "snake" from our *animals* object.
+In normal language we say "I want the 6th value from *animals*.
 We say where we're looking and which value we want.

 ```r